說明

 方法步驟描述:

 - Microscopic animals were isolated from each sample.
-For this, soil particles, litter, or pieces of vegetation with a total volume of 25 cm3 (or less if the sample volume was insufficient) were washed on metal sieves, followed by flotation and centrifugation in a sugar solution (Freckman, Virginia, 1993).
+For this, soil, litter, timber, fungi or pieces of vegetation (mosses, lichen) were washed on the system of sieves, followed by flotation and centrifugation in a sugar solution (Freckman, Virginia, 1993).
 Alternatively, the method for extracting moss-dwelling rotifers described by Peters et al. (1993) was used.

 - Rotifers were counted and sorted under a binocular microscope (Olympus SZ61, Olympus SZX10, NR.3 Nikon SMZ1000).